RobertGoodman08/crud_golang/README.md

 -- Creating a sports match

--- Bet on the match

 -- Getting-a complete list of sports matches

 -- Search for a sports match

+-- Editing a match

+-- Deletion of the match

+-- Bet on the match

+-- Editing a bet

+-- Removing a bet